 Great to see you in class!

-Time for the second lesson, where you will find out what it means to get new leads and also how to get from just a lead to a real customer.
+Time for the second lesson, where you will find out what it means to get new leads and also how to get from a simple lead to a real customer.

-You need this lesson to help you understand exactly how to Deal with Leads.
+This lesson will help you understand exactly how to Deal with Leads.
 It’s easy to generate leads.
 It’s amazingly hard to get the right kind of leads for your own business.

 If you get 400 people as leads in your marketing funnel, but none of them convert into customers, something isn’t working.